Lenovo Yoga 720-15: Review

 The 15-inch Lenovo Yoga 720 model we tested is currently available in the United States for $1,199.
 Curiously, the UK does not have this variant or any variant of this convertible.
 There is also only one AU$ 2,699 house available in Australia.
 You receive a 15.6-inch, full HD (1,920 x 1,080) multitouch display, a quad-core Intel Core i7 processor, a 2GB Nvidia GeForce GTX 1050 graphics processor, 8GB of RAM, and a 256GB solid-state drive (SSD) for $1,199 with the purchase of a Lenovo Yoga 720.

-However, if you can do without discrete graphics, you can get the same specs for $999.
+However, if you can do without discrete graphics, you can get the exact specs for $999.
 In the United States, the maximum you’ll pay for this Lenovo Yoga 720 with a 4K (3,840 x 2,160) display, 16GB of RAM, and a 1TB SSD is $1,699.
 Lastly, the $2,699 Australian model is unique because it features a GTX 1050 graphics card with double the video memory, a 1080p screen, and an Intel Core i7 processor.

 Design